Find the best gold ETFs

 How to pick the right gold for your portfolio

-Gold ETFs are exchange-traded funds that let you invest in gold without owning the metal itself.
-Instead, these funds trade like stocks and either track the spot price of gold itself or invest in entities involved in the gold industry, such as gold mining companies.
+Gold exchange-traded funds (ETFs) let you invest in gold without owning the metal itself.
+Instead, these funds trade like stocks and either track the spot price of gold or invest in entities involved in the gold industry, such as gold mining companies.

 Gold ETFs are an excellent option for investors who want exposure to the gold market and gold futures without dealing with shipping, storage and insurance.

-While you’re reviewing gold ETFs, there are several important factors to consider: performance, expense and stability.
-In our review of popular gold ETF options, we utilized ETF.com for market performance and the individual fund managers' websites for specific fund information.
+While you’re reviewing gold ETFs, consider performance, expense and stability.
+In our review of popular gold ETF options, we used ETF.com for market performance and the individual fund managers' websites for specific fund information.
 All of the ETFs we have selected have expense ratios below the average of 0.61%.

 The commodity ETFs on our list are almost all ones that trade in physical gold.
 However, you might also look to gold mutual funds that have a position in gold mining companies.

 AAAU tracks the gold spot price minus trust expenses.
-The fund's physical gold assets are held at a secure vault in London.
-With an expense ratio of 0.18%, AAAU ties with GLDM as the second lowest-cost fund on our list.
+The fund's physical gold assets are held in a secure vault in London.
+With an expense ratio of 0.18%, AAAU is one of lowest-cost funds on our list.